rhilconsultants/HELM-ArgoCD-Lab/Lab3/Lab3_part2.md

    ```

    - Update all the Section that contains {{ .Release.Name }} to {{ .Release.Name }}-1
+   - change the Selector label from app to app1: & app2: according to the deployment file.
    - Go to the deployment_2.yaml file under helm/templates
      - Add the following section, to deployment_2.yaml